-Setting traps (often referred to as breakpoints) is one of the most valuable functions of a debugger or performance analyzer.
+Traps are also referred to as breakpoints, watchpoints, samples, signals, and system calls.
+Setting traps is one of the most valuable functions of a debugger or performance analyzer.
 A trap enables you to select a location or condition within your program at which you can stop the execution of the process, or collect performance data and continue execution.
 You can set or clear traps from the Main View window or the Trap Manager window.
 You can also specify traps in the Debugger command line at the bottom of the Main View window.
 For signal traps, you can also use the Signal Panel window; and for system call traps, use the Syscall Panel window.